 To assist calming of sore joints (as in cases of arthritis), add bay leaves or lavender flowers or sage leaves.

-ENERGIZING BATH ~ Can aid digestion + improve circulation
+ENERGIZING HERBAL BATHING: ~ Can aid digestion + improve circulation

 as well as Grapefruit, Orange and Lime peels